 Programming as we are aware can be easily learnt by self and so we will definitely show you the way how you can do so?
 But this requires keen desire to learn and do things on own with self guidance.
 So, be ready with all your enthusiasm to learn something new.

 People think that programming is somewhat that’s to be done to instruct computer exactly what needs to be done but in case of developing applications for iPhone it’s different.

 Programming languages useful for creating mobile applications especially for iPhone use a language called Objective C .Objective C is a kind of object oriented programming language which means a bunch of objects connecting with each other.
 Every object is recognized by a blue print that displays the characteristics of that particular object.

 Blue print is used to prepare the instance of any object that will be used to perform the tasks.
 Let’s assume that it is a blue print is a clay mould which can be given the shape we actually want our object to be in.

-An Ios application contains a series of such blue prints that instructs programmes to develop instances and then provide commands as well as statements for the objects which help the objects to perform the tasks and connect with each other properly.
+An iPhone and iPad Apps contains a series of such blue prints that instructs programmes to develop instances and then provide commands as well as statements for the objects which help the objects to perform the tasks and connect with each other properly.

 So, this has made very clear in your mind about what exactly an object is!

 Let’s go ahead.